01-05, 2017 December. Free entry

 participants: Steve Crawshaw (UK), Dragan Bursać (B&H)

-The countries on the outskirts of Europe, in the southeast and east of the European continent are characterized by a combination of weak democratic systems and strong, authoritarian leaders of mainly right-wing political provenance.
-This situation provoked the Austrian political scientist, Professor Florian Bieber, to form a neologism: stabilocracy.
+The countries on the outskirts of Europe, in the southeast and east of the European continent, are characterized by a combination of weak democratic systems and strong, authoritarian leaders of mainly right-wing political provenance.
+This situation has provoked the Austrian political scientist, Professor Florian Bieber, to create a neologism: stabilocracy.
 Why is this unusual term so understandable today?
-Is there any consolation in the fact that modern Serbia in this sense, with the almost limitless power of the President and his Party, is just a part of the general rule, and not the unusual or even morbid exception – which was the situation it got used to during the 1990s?
+Is there any consolation in the fact that modern Serbia in this sense, with the almost limitless power of the President and his Party, is just a part of the general rule, and not the unusual or even morbid exception – which was the situation it was accustomed to during the 1990s?

 However, who is really responsible for the emergence of a stabilocracy?
-Is this just a reflection of the traditional aspirations of the marginal European societies and the voting majority in them , craving for a “solid hand”?
-Or somebody from somewhere creates specific situations in these small, not too interesting but potentially, or even proverbially problematic societies, conditions that favor the need for easy control of stability.
-Why is all this happening and whether the stabilocracy has a bright future,we will hear from Steve Crawshaw, former BBC and Independent daily newspaper editor, today director of Amnesty International and Dragan Bursać, a journalist at Banja Luka’s Buka and columnist Al Jazeera, with the help of moderator Dejan Anastasijević.
+Is this just a reflection of the traditional aspirations of the marginal European societies and the voting majority in them, craving a “strong hand”?
+Or somebody from somewhere creating specific situations in these small, not too interesting but potentially, or even proverbially problematic societies, conditions that favor the need for easy control of stability.
+Why is all this happening?
+Does the stabilocracy has a bright future?
+We heard from from Steve Crawshaw, former BBC and Independent daily newspaper editor, and today, director of Amnesty International, and Dragan Bursać, a journalist at Banja Luka’s Buka and columnist for Al Jazeera, with the help of moderator Dejan Anastasijević.

 Saturday, 2 Decembar, 19h, UK PAROBROD